ACGaming/UniversalTweaks/README.md

 * Infinite Music: Lets background music play continuously without delays
 * Item Entities: Enables the modification of item entity properties
 * Lenient Paths: Allows the creation of grass paths everywhere (beneath fence gates, trapdoors, ...)
+* Lightning
+    * Lightning Damage: Sets the damage lightning bolts deal to entities
+    * Lightning Fire Ticks: Sets the duration in ticks lightning bolts set entities on fire
+    * No Lightning Fire: Disables the creation of fire around lightning bolt strikes
+    * No Lightning Flash: Disables the flashing of skybox and ground brightness on lightning strikes
 * Linear XP Amount: Sets the amount of XP needed for each level, effectively removing the increasing level scaling
 * Load Sounds: Plays sounds when the game or the world are loaded
 * Mending Overpowered: If mending fix is enabled, repairs entire damaged inventory with XP